Import Terraform Configuration

 .

 Apply the change.
-This will cause Terraform to destroy and recreate the
+Terraform will destroy and recreate the

 container with the new port configuration.
 Remember to confirm the apply step